 - 6.1 A complaint is potentially chargeable unless: - a) it is out of jurisdiction; or - b) it is dismissed or discontinued under paragraph 5.7.
-101 - 6.2 A case fee is payable by the business/partnership102 or individual authorised person for every potentially chargeable complaint when it is closed unless: - a) the complaint was: - abandoned or withdrawn; or - settled, resolved or determined in favour of the authorised person; and - b) the ombudsman is satisfied that the authorised person took all reasonable steps, under his/her complaints procedures, to try to resolve the complaint.
-103 - 6.3 The case fee is £400 for all chargeable complaints.
-104 - 6.4 The remaining costs of running the Legal Ombudsman are covered by a levy on Approved Regulators by the Legal Services Board.
-105 - 6.5 There is no charge to complainants.
+103 - A case fee is payable by the business/partnership or individual authorised person for every potentially chargeable complaint when it is closed unless: - a) the complaint was: - abandoned or withdrawn; or - settled, resolved or determined in favour of the authorised person; and - b) the ombudsman is satisfied that the authorised person took all reasonable steps, under his/her complaints procedures, to try to resolve the complaint.
+105 - 6.3 The case fee is £400 for all chargeable complaints.
+106 - The remaining costs of running the legal jurisdiction of the Legal